 Heading to the car dealership just to look around isn’t a bad idea if you need a new car, right?
 After all, just because you look doesn’t mean you have to buy.
 Well, if you’re not concerned with price or the type of loan you wind up with, then this type of thinking is perfectly fine.
 If you’re price-conscious, on the other hand, and want to get the best deal on your new ride, you should do some homework before you hit the dealership.

 Not only should you research the fair value of the vehicle you’re considering and shop around and negotiate to get the best price, you should also shop around for a loan.
 While shopping around for a car loan doesn’t sound nearly as fun as shopping for an actual car, it’s essential if you want to get a good deal.

-The idea behind getting pre-approved for a car loan is simple: By shopping around for an auto loan, you’ll enter the dealership with a good idea of the interest rates and terms you can expect.
+The idea behind getting a pre-approved auto loan is simple: By shopping around for an auto loan, you’ll enter the dealership with a good idea of the interest rates and terms you can expect.
 And if you’re pre-approved for a car loan, you’ll have an extra bargaining chip with the dealer to help you get a low rate, which will make your new or used car more affordable in the long run.